Mass adoption of stablecoins requires consumer protection and sensible regulation.

 More recently, Aave is proposing a decentralized yield-generating stablecoin that will be pegged to the US dollar and minted by users generating interest yields.

-The proposal must undergo a vote in the Aave DAO.
-If approved, it could have a massive impact for the ecosystem.
-Aave is a giant player in DeFi with a TVL of $6.6 billion according to DeFi Lama.
+The proposal was approved by the Aave DAO, heralding a massive impact on the entire ecosystem.
+Aave is a giant player in DeFi with a TVL of $6.6 billion, according to DeFi Lama at the time of writing.
+The contract development of GHO is at an advanced stage and we´ll likely see GHO hit the market soon.

 Issues with stablecoins